West Virginia Advocates Collecting Signatures for Decriminalization Ballot Measures

 A West Virginia cannabis advocacy group called Charleston Can’t Wait has recently been collecting signatures to put a decriminalization measure on the ballot this November in Fairmount and Charleston.

 The organization is connected to West Virginia Can’t Wait, which is led by former 2020 governor candidate Stephen Smith.
-Described as “a movement to win people’s government in the Mountain State,” it strives to support political candidates who represent the people of West Virginia and aren’t accepting donations from corporations or the fossil fuel industry.
+Described as “a movement to win a people’s government in the Mountain State,” it strives to support political candidates who represent the people of West Virginia and aren’t accepting donations from corporations or the fossil fuel industry.

 Charleston Can’t Wait is on track to collect the required 2,000 signatures for its decriminalization effort by July 14.
 As of May 27, the organization’s Facebook page reported an update on the overwhelming support from local residents.
 “We’re a whole heap of signatures closer tonight!
 Why?
 Because nearly every single person we ask says YES,” the organization said on its social media.